User Experience (UX) Design BSc (Hons)

 Course details

-At the beginning of the course you will gain an introduction to computing, design and human-computer interaction.
+At the beginning of the course you will gain an introduction to computing, design and digital media production.

-You will then learn about user experience (UX) for different domains, including mobile applications, physical computing and the web.
+You will then learn about user experience (UX) for different domains, including mobile applications, physical computing, and the web.
+As well as how new technological advances, such as AI can influence design.

 • calendar